 Image: The Ghost Tours website

 Gledswood homestead in Camden dates back to 1810.
-It has a rich, colourful history filled with convicts and souls that have never left the property, including the barking dogs in the Pet Cemetary.
+It has a rich, colourful history filled with convicts and lost souls who have never left the property, including barking dogs in the pet cemetery.

-Tours are held in the evening and lead by a psychic medium.
+Tours are held in the evening and led by a psychic medium.

-Referred to locally as the “Hunted Church”, it sits on Blacktown’s highest hill and is the resting place for Henry Lawson.
+Referred to locally as the “Haunted Church”, this spooky building sits on Blacktown’s highest hill and is the resting place for Henry Lawson.
 Rumour has it that paranormal activity happens here frequently and the tour is practically guaranteed to scare the absolute bejesus out of you.
-Not one for the faint hearted.
+Not for the faint-hearted.

-Tours run for 3.5 hours and recommended for 12+ years.
+Tours run for three and a half hours and recommended for 12+ years.

 Tickets: $23 per adult.

-Many of Sydney’s cemeteries also hold tours at various time or on significant dates.
+Many of Sydney’s cemeteries also hold tours at various times or on significant dates.

-Castlereagh General Cemetery - The grave of Sarah Marshall is widely regarded as one of the most haunted places in Sydney’s west.
-No tours are confirmed at this time but you are able to visit her grave anytime….if you dare.
+The grave of Sarah Marshall – a murdered former convict – is widely regarded as one of the most haunted places in Sydney’s west.
+No tours are confirmed at this time but you are able to visit her grave anytime… if you dare!